daryll-ko/jpdb-stats/README.md

 # `jpdb-stats` (`JPDBStats.jl`)

-## Instructions
+## Setup

 I assume you have [Julia](https://julialang.org/)?

-1. Clone the project using `git clone`.
+1. Clone the project using `git clone git@github.com:daryll-ko/jpdb-stats.git`.

 2. Download your `reviews.json` file from [jpdb's `Settings` page](https://jpdb.io/settings).
-If you don't use jpdb, you may use mine as a sample (it may not be up to date, however).
+If you don't use jpdb, you may use [mine](https://github.com/daryll-ko/jpdb-stats/blob/main/reviews.json) as a sample (it may not be up to date, however).

-3. Activate the project in the Julia REPL (make sure you're in the package folder):
+3. Activate the project in the Julia REPL (make sure you're in the `jpdb-stats` folder):

 ```bash
 (v1.8) pkg> activate .